ArielleMiranda/ceudsd/seminar/NoSQL/README.md

-### NEO4J Exercise 1: RETURN THE FIRST 25 ADDRESS NODES
+### NEO4J Exercise 1: RETURN THE FIRST 10 ADDRESS NODES

 ### NEO4J Exercise 2: HOW MANY PROPERTIES AN ADDRESS NODE HAS?

-### NEO4J Exercise 3: RETURN THE FIRST 30 COUNTRIES OF THE ADDRESS NODE
+### NEO4J Exercise 3: RETURN THE FIRST 10 COUNTRIES OF THE ADDRESS NODE.
+WHAT IS THE LAST COUNTRY IN THE LIST?

 ### NEO4J Exercise 4: HOW MANY ADDRESS NODES HAS 'Mexico' OR 'Monaco' IN THEIR ADDRESS PROPERTY?

 ####  JOINS

-Find joint/linked entities with double MATCH, find the officers from Hungary and the Entities linked to them:
+Find the Officers and the Entities linked to them (double MATCH, )

 ```
 MATCH (o:Officer)
-WHERE o.countries CONTAINS 'Hungary'
 MATCH (o)-[r]-(c:Entity)
 RETURN o,r,c
+LIMIT 10
 ```

 [In SQL would be something like this: